 - Introductory Psychology II: Concepts and Theory (PS1509) - 15 Credit Points

 PS1509 introduces you to major concepts and theories in psychology to provide you with a strong understanding of human mind and behaviour.
-You will attend lectures on evolution & emotion, social, and sensation & perception and participate in workshops where you work in a team and debate topics related to the material covered in your lectures such as “should teenagers be held responsible for the crimes they commit?”.
-Studying psychology is beneficial to a range of careers such as management, finance and counselling, to name but a few.
+You attend lectures on evolution & emotion, developmental psychology, and sensation & perception and participate in workshops where you work in a team and debate topics related to the material covered in lectures such as “should teenagers be held responsible for the crimes they commit?”.
+Studying psychology is beneficial to a range of careers such as management, finance and counselling, to name a few.
 Psychology regularly tops employers’ lists of producing the most employable graduates.

 - Introductory Psychology II: Methods and Applications (PS1511) - 15 Credit Points

 PS1511 builds on PS1011.
 You will learn more about research methods in Psychology through lectures, practicals, and taking part in experiment-demonstrations.
 You will also learn how to set up and conduct a Psychology experiment yourself.
 Part of the lectures will focus on statistics, to equip you with the skills to analyze and interpret your own data, culminating in a written research report, in which your critical thinking skills will be encouraged.
 You will also learn about the role of ethics in research.
 This course will enable you to spot the difference between ‘pop-science’ and genuine science.

 - Academic Writing for Divinity, History & Philosophy (AW1007)